NC State Extension Publications

 Phases of silage fermentation

-1. Aerobic: This phase usually lasts for approximately one day.
+1. Aerobic: The aerobic phase usually lasts for approximately one day.
 During this period, plant cells and microbes will metabolize sugars and starch in the presence of oxygen, generating heat in the process.
 Silage temperature is elevated to about 90°F, and water may be lost (as seepage) because of respiration and compaction.
 If anaerobic conditions are not achieved quickly, high temperatures (>120°F) and prolonged heating will occur due to the growth of unwanted aerobic bacteria, yeast, and molds that compete with beneficial bacteria for substrate.
 Therefore, it is critical to ensure good compaction, proper moisture, and good sealing, all of which lead to a rapid transition to anaerobic conditions.

-2. Fermentation: Once anaerobic conditions are achieved, lactic acid bacteria and other anaerobes start to ferment sugars into lactic acid, mainly, and other organic acids to a lesser extent (such as acetic and propionic) that will drop the silage pH from about 6.0 to a range of 3.8 – 5.
+2. Fermentation: Once anaerobic conditions are achieved, lactic acid bacteria and other anaerobes start to ferment sugars into lactic acid, mainly, and other organic acids to a lesser extent (such as acetic and propionic), which will drop the silage pH from about 6.0 to a range of 3.8 to 5.
 Alcohols such as ethanol will be generated too, but with no contribution to the acidification process.
 Rapid decrease in pH prevents breakdown of plant proteins and helps inhibit growth of spoilage microbes.
 Consequently, lactic acid production is preferred to ensure a low silo shrink.
 The fermentation phase usually lasts from one week to more than a month, depending on crop and ensiling conditions.

 4. Feedout: Once a silo or bale is opened, it should be used as quickly as possible to avoid aerobic deterioration of the material.
-When oxygen becomes available in the ensiled material, yeasts metabolize the organic acids, which in turn cause the pH to increase, and further restarts the aerobic activity (such as molds), causing greater silage spoilage.
+When oxygen becomes available in the ensiled material, yeasts metabolize the organic acids, which in turn cause the pH to increase, and restart the aerobic activity (such as growth of molds), causing greater silage spoilage.
 The design of a typical silo face should allow for the daily removal of approximately 6 inches of face material (for reference, each 6-inch daily removal is equivalent to one week of exposure to air).
 Silo opening should occur only after the fermentation phase has been completed (that is, after three to six weeks).
 The suggested approach is to wait approximately two to three months before opening a silo.

 Figure 1.
 The phases of silage fermentation.